Classic 4-day Inca Trail to Machu Picchu

 Many companies have fixed departure dates or even daily trek departures.
 You simply join up with other trekkers from all over the world to make a larger group.
 The maximum allowable group size on the Inca Trail is 16 persons.
 This service is known as a group service (or pooled service).
 The advantage of this type of service is that the trek works out cheaper and that you get to meet other like minded people from all over the world.
 The disadvantage is that the groups can be fairly large and that people within the group can be of mixed ability.
 When the group is larger than 8 persons, regulations require that two guides are used.

-Prices for the 4-day group service Inca trail trek generally range between US$540 & US$600 (2013).
-These prices should include entrance fees and return on train (You can almost double these figures if you buy the trek with a tour agency outside Peru even though the service is the same).
-A US$40 discount is offered to students who have valid ISIC cards and to children under 16 years old.
+Prices for the 4-day group service Inca trail trek generally range between US$620 & US$680 (2016).
+These prices should include entrance fees and return on the train.
+A US$40 discount is offered to students who have valid ISIC cards and to children under 18 years old.
 This is the standard service offered by most tour operators in Cusco and offers the most economic way of hiking the Inca Trail as part of an organized group.
 Group sizes tend to be between 12 and 14 persons although each year we have seen a tendency for the groups sizes to be smaller as it becomes more difficult to obtain the trek permits.
-Services can vary from operator to operator, generally speaking the following services are included: Bus from your hotel in Cusco to the start of the trek, bilingual professionally qualified guide, assistant guide for groups of 9 and over, entrance fees (254 Peruvian Soles, about US$99), tent, foam sleeping mattress, cooking equipment, cook, meals, porters (to carry the tents, food and cooking equipment), train from Aguas Calientes to Ollantaytambo on the Expedition train service (currently US$61) and bus from Ollantaytambo back to Cusco.
-The following items are not usually included: Breakfast on day 1, snacks along the trail, tourist bus from Machu Picchu to Aguas Calientes (US$9), meals on the final day apart from breakfast, porters to carry your personal items (can be hired separately for between US$120 and US$160 for the 4 day trek), entrance to the thermal springs in Aguas Calientes (US$3), any tips for the porters or guide.
+Services can vary from operator to operator.
+Generally the following services are included: Bus from your hotel in Cusco to the start of the trek, bilingual professionally qualified guide, assistant guide for groups of 9 and over, entrance fees (254 Peruvian Soles, about US$77), tent, foam sleeping mattress, cooking equipment, cook, meals, porters (to carry the tents, food and cooking equipment), train from Aguas Calientes to Ollantaytambo on the Expedition train service (currently US$78) and bus from Ollantaytambo back to Cusco.
+The following items are not usually included: Breakfast on day 1, snacks along the trail, tourist bus from Machu Picchu to Aguas Calientes (US$12), meals on the final day apart from breakfast, porters to carry your personal items (can be hired separately for between US$120 and US$160 for the 4 day trek), entrance to the thermal springs in Aguas Calientes (US$3), any tips for the porters or guide.

-Competition amongst trekking companies is fierce in Cusco and many companies offer the 4 day Inca Trail trek for below US$525.
+Competition amongst trekking companies is fierce in Cusco and many companies offer the 4 day Inca Trail trek for below US$600.
 Simple arithmetic shows that it is not possible to provide a quality service and guarantee departures with small groups for this price.
-Most of the cheapest trekking companies join together to form large groups of 16 persons, use inexperienced guides and use poor quality equipment.
+Some of the cheapest trekking companies use inexperienced guides, use poor quality equipment and treat and pay their porters badly.
 At the end of the day you usually get what you pay for.

 Private Trek Services